sociocom/prompt-for-long-text-summarization/README.md

 ## BUG List
 1. Due to unknown reason, the Prefix-tuning from peft library can't be trained by trainer, pls try to use accelerator.
 2. generate() will call encoder() first, then push encoder_outputs to model.forward() which leads to issue
+> fixed by move
     * when passing memory cell across segment, encoder will not concat attention mask (maybe need to move concat to encoder??)
+    * when conbine RMT and PrefixProp now is OK, need to manally call model.get_prompt and push the prefix to RMT.generate(output_hidden_states=True),